xarianCode/Oracle-LIVE-SQL/README.md

 ***
 Now usually when making a table, like above, you are only making the SKELETON of a table. **YOU** have to go in and input information yourself, though I'll demonstrate below!

+>[!Important]
-*Please note the following information is beginner information and CAN be improved later on*
+>*Please note the following information is beginner information and CAN be improved later on, feel free to plugin any information and play with the code yourself*

 ```sql
 INSERT INTO Example (ExampleID, first_name, last_name, city, Age)